-In his landmark article “Resolving the Coronary Artery Disease Epidemic Through Pant-Based Nutrition, Dr. Caldwell Esselstyn notes how fortunate we are to possess the knowledge of how to prevent, arrest, and selectively reverse this disease.
-However, he goes on to lament, we are not fortunate in the capacity of our institutions to share this information with the public.
-He blames ties to industry and politics result in conflicts of interest within our private and governmental health institutions, compromising the accuracy of their public message.
+In his landmark article “Resolving the Coronary Artery Disease Epidemic Through Plant-Based Nutrition,” Dr. Caldwell Esselstyn notes how fortunate we are “to possess the knowledge of how to prevent, arrest, and selectively reverse this disease.
+However,” he goes on to lament, “we are not fortunate in the capacity of our institutions to share this information with the public.”
+He blames ties to industry and politics resulting in conflicts of interest “within our private and governmental health institutions, compromising the accuracy of their public message.
 This is in total violation of the moral imperative of the medical profession.
-Now is the time for us to have the courage for legendary work, he concludes, Science must dictate dietary recommendations.
+Now is the time for us to have the courage for legendary work.”
+He concludes: “Science…must dictate dietary recommendations.”

-Coined in the Journal of the American Medical Association 27 years ago, the Tomato Effect describes the rejection of highly efficacious therapies by the medical establishment because they go against the prevailing conventional wisdom.
+Coined in the Journal of the American Medical Association 27 years ago, the tomato effect describes the rejection of highly efficacious therapies by the medical establishment because they happen to go against the prevailing conventional wisdom.

-Examples of this "Tomato Effect"—a slavish devotion to orthodoxy, are described in medicine, for example ignoring the successful use of this plant in the treatment of gout for a thousand years before modern medicine quote unquote “discovered” it was the drug colchicine.
+Examples of this tomato effect—a slavish devotion to orthodoxy—are mentioned in medicine.
+For example, ignoring the successful use of this plant in the treatment of gout for a thousand years before modern medicine “discovered” it was the drug colchicine.
 Aspirin was also ignored for almost 3,000 years of successful use as willow tree bark extract.

-But I’d like to extend this analogy into the field of nutrition.
-For example, thousands of died of scurvy, vitamin C deficiency, for a hundred years after lemon juice was found to cure it, because disease at the time was considered an imbalance of the humors; what role could eating fruit possibly play?
+But I’d like to extend the tomato effect analogy into the field of nutrition.
+For example, thousands died of scurvy—vitamin C deficiency—for a hundred years after lemon juice was found to cure it, because disease at the time was considered an imbalance of the humors; what role could eating fruit possibly play?

-A century later, in the mid-1800’s, humanity came up with the brilliant idea to polish rice from brown to white, causing a epidemic of sudden death from heart attack in Asia.
-Millions died of beriberi, a vitamin B deficiency that affects the heart muscle, Again the cure was discovered—rice bran, or rice bran tea, yet decades of death before the medical community finally woke up.
+A century later, in the mid-1800s, humanity came up with the brilliant idea to polish rice from brown to white, causing an epidemic of sudden death from heart attack in Asia.
+Millions died of beriberi, a vitamin B deficiency that affects the heart muscle.
+Again the cure was discovered—rice bran, or rice bran tea—yet there were decades of death before the medical community finally woke up and actually adopted it.

 McCarty ends his paper: “I suspect that the simple injunction, ‘Do not eat animal products’ has the potential to do more for world health than all of the abstruse wisdom in all of the world’s medical libraries.”